mehfuzh/lighter/readme.md

-#Lighter - lightweight nodejs blog engine.
+#lighter - fast, simple nodejs blog engine for geeks.

 The blog is built using node and mongo.
 There is no admin view and exposes AtomPub to create, view and delete posts.